UbaniTheFirst/requirement-analysis/README.md

 In short, thorough Requirement Analysis is fundamental to ensuring the project builds the right system efficiently, on time, and within budget, significantly increasing the probability of project success.

+# Why is Requirement Analysis Important?
+Requirement Analysis is a cornerstone of successful software development.
+It is a critical phase in the Software Development Lifecycle (SDLC) for several key reasons:

+* **Ensures the Right Product is Built:** The primary goal is to clearly define what the system needs to do to meet business objectives and user needs.
+Without proper analysis, there's a high risk of developing a product that doesn't solve the intended problem or satisfy stakeholders, leading to wasted effort and resources.
+* **Reduces Costs and Risks:** Identifying and fixing errors or misunderstandings in requirements early in the process is significantly cheaper and easier than addressing them later during coding, testing, or after deployment.
+Thorough analysis helps mitigate risks associated with scope creep, budget overruns, and project delays.
+* **Improves Communication and Alignment:** The process of gathering, analyzing, and documenting requirements fosters a shared understanding among all stakeholders – including business users, developers, and testers.
+The resulting documentation serves as a single source of truth, ensuring everyone is aligned on the project's goals and scope.

 # Key Activities in Requirement Analysis

 The process of Requirement Analysis typically involves several key activities working in conjunction to define and refine the software system's needs: